Hussla/Recipe-Ingredient-Catalogue/references.md

 ## Project Overview

-The Recipe Ingredient Catalogue is a comprehensive C# console application built on .NET 8.0 that manages recipes and ingredients with advanced features including user authentication, data persistence, and sophisticated object-orientated design patterns.
+The Recipe Ingredient Catalogue is a C# console application built on .NET 8.0 that manages recipes and ingredients.
+The system implements user authentication, data persistence, and object-orientated design patterns.

 ## Main Project Files Analysis